Check how eAccelerator can be supported

 Currently eAccelerator causes problems because annotations are not cached.
 Also some other weird behaviour occurred which I didn't check any further.

 For now caching is disabled if eAccelerator is detected, but it would be nice to find some way to support it.

-#2 Updated by Tim Eilers almost 12 years ago
+#2 Updated by Tim Eilers over 12 years ago

 I activated eAccelerator on a test vhost on my linux system.
 While calling flow3 i got this error:

 Warning: This script isn't in the allowed_admin_path setting! in /var/www/xxxxx/FLOW3/Packages/FLOW3/Classes/T3_FLOW3.php on line 137 Warning: This script isn't in the allowed_admin_path setting! in /var/www/xxxxx/FLOW3/Packages/FLOW3/Classes/T3_FLOW3.php on line 138

 This message is clear: To use the functions you specified, the script has to be in the admin path defined in php.ini.
 I think in most cases it isn't possible or makes sense to put the flow3 framework into the admin path.

 I don't know a good solution for that.
 Perhaps you could throw out a message that you are searching for a developer who makes a research for the eaccelerator problems? ;)